Site Loader

 Who pays for the builder assignment fees?

-Generally, the assignment fees are due to the builder on the first closing date and paid for by the assignor.
+Generally, the assignment fees, if any, are due to the builder upon the builder’s approval of the assignment sale.

 When will I receive my profit?